awsdocs/aws-kms-developer-guide/doc_source/services-wm.md

 **Using grants to authorize Amazon WorkMail**

-In addition to key policies, Amazon WorkMail uses grants to add permissions to the CMK for each organization\.
-To view the grants on the CMK in your account, use the [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) operation\.
+In addition to key policies, Amazon WorkMail uses grants to add permissions to the KMS key for each organization\.
+To view the grants on the KMS key in your account, use the [ListGrants](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListGrants.html) operation\.

-Amazon WorkMail uses grants to add the following permissions to the CMK for the organization\.
+Amazon WorkMail uses grants to add the following permissions to the KMS key for the organization\.
 + Add the `kms:Encrypt` permission to allow Amazon WorkMail to encrypt the mailbox key\.
-+ Add the `kms:Decrypt` permission to allow Amazon WorkMail to use the CMK to decrypt the mailbox key\.
++ Add the `kms:Decrypt` permission to allow Amazon WorkMail to use the KMS key to decrypt the mailbox key\.
 Amazon WorkMail requires this permission in a grant because the request to read mailbox messages uses the security context of the user who is reading the message\.
 The request does not use the credentials of the AWS account\.
-Amazon WorkMail creates this grant when you select a CMK for the organization\.
+Amazon WorkMail creates this grant when you select a KMS key for the organization\.

 To create the grants, Amazon WorkMail calls [CreateGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_CreateGrant.html) on behalf of the user who created the organization\.
 Permission to create the grant comes from the key policy\.
-This policy allows account users to call `CreateGrant` on the CMK for the organization when Amazon WorkMail makes the request on an authorized user's behalf\.
+This policy allows account users to call `CreateGrant` on the KMS key for the organization when Amazon WorkMail makes the request on an authorized user's behalf\.

 The key policy also allows the account root to revoke the grant on the AWS managed key\.
 However, if you revoke the grant, Amazon WorkMail cannot decrypt the encrypted data in your mailboxes\.